WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Parameters_

--   _type_ `string`: String to represent dimensions type; can be either small or large.
+-   _viewport_ `WPViewport`: Viewport name or dimensions object to assign.

 <a name="setPostContent" href="#setPostContent">#</a> **setPostContent**